dotmanila/pyxbackup/README.md

     apply_log = 1
     # Whether to compress backups
     compress = 1
-    # What compression tool, only supports gzip for now
+    # What compression tool, supports gzip and qpress
     compress_with = gzip
     # Whether to copy binlogs, unused for now
     copy_binlogs = 0